V4Fire/Client/src/core/data/README.md

 }
 ```

-And finally, you can use dynamic imports with mocks:
+And finally, you can use dynamic importing with mocks:

 ```js
 import Provider, { provider } from 'core/provider';